Best Ways to Store Bedding

 Under Shelf Baskets

-If your linen closet already has shelves, under-shelf baskets are perfect for helping you stay organized.
+If your linen closet already has shelves, under-shelf baskets are the perfect bedding storage to help you stay organized.
 Most of these baskets are made of wire, which allow you to easily see what’s where.
 They’re very easy to install, move, and remove, which makes customization a snap.
 It’s simple to separate bedding in individual baskets and take advantage of empty space under your shelves.

 For easy access, store bedding in its respective bedroom closet.
 For instance, if the spare bedroom has a full bed, place all full bed sheets in that room’s closet.
 If you have limited space in the closet, use vacuum-seal bags, especially in spare or guest bedrooms that you may not use as often.